Operating Cycle

 The operating cycle calculator calculates the period for the working capital requirement during which cash is converted back into cash.
 This process of converting cash to cash can be explained with the help of the following diagram.

 Raw materials are purchased either on cash or credit and processed through two stages, that is, work-in-progress and finally finished goods.
-These finished goods are again sold either on cash or credit and the cash realized from the accounts receivable is then used to pay off the accounts payable from which goods were purchased on credit.
-This process of conversion of raw materials into cash is operating cycle.
+These finished goods are again sold either on cash or credit, and the cash realized from the accounts receivable is then used to pay off the accounts payable from which goods were purchased on credit.
+This process of conversion of raw materials into cash is the operating cycle.

 Formula For Calculating Operating Cycle